pilhuhn/AwesomeJavaFX/README.md

 - [Introducing JavaFX 8 Programming](https://www.mhprofessional.com/details.php?isbn=0071842551) - By Herbert Schildt<br/>
 Introducing JavaFX 8 Programming provides a fast-paced, practical introduction to JavaFX, Java's next-generation GUI programming framework.
 In this easy-to-read guide, best-selling author Herb Schildt presents the key topics and concepts you'll need to start developing modern, dynamic JavaFX GUI applications.

+- [JavaFX 8 (in German)](http://dpunkt.de/buecher/11837/9783864901690-javafx-8.html) - By Anton Epple<br/>
+Quick introduction and overview about JavaFX.
+Target audience are starters in JavaFX and users that want to switch from other frameworks like Swing.

 ## Blogs and Sites
 - [FX Experience](http://fxexperience.com/) - FX Experience has been the premiere site for JavaFX code, posts, and insights since mid-2009, and readership continues to grow every month.
 You should absolutly follow their weekly links.